-Eight Novels That Chronicle National Traumas
+8 Novels That Chronicle National Traumas

-Arif Anwar, author of ‘The Storm,’ on books that explore time periods and places, each troubled and turbulent in its own way
+Books that explore time periods and places, each troubled and turbulent in its own way

 The trauma of nations is often best understood through fiction, which, unlike history, rarely focuses on victors.
 My novel The Storm explores characters across both time and space, decades and continents, discovering the surprising and profound ways that they are connected, centering on a devastating real life event: The 1970 Bhola Cyclone.
 With a death toll in the hundreds of thousands, the 1970 cyclone precipitated the 1971 War of Liberation for Bangladesh, and forever altered the history of the country and South Asia as a whole.